nolafs/renaissance-website/site/content/about/_index.md

       name: Greg Jones
       position: Head of PR & Communications
       text: >-
-        A mainstay of the UK Games PR scene for over 18 years Greg Jones joined Renaissance in 2016 & is Head of PR & Communications.
+        A mainstay of the UK Games PR scene for over 18 years Greg joined Renaissance in 2016 & is Head of PR & Communications.